Required minimum distributions (RMDs)

 RMD rules have previously applied to Roth 401(k) plans, but only up until the end of 2023.
 Starting in 2024, all Roth accounts — including Roth 401(k) plans — are exempt from RMDs for the owner, but not for beneficiaries who may inherit one.

-How do I calculate my required minimum distributions?
+How to calculate required minimum distributions (RMDs)

 To calculate the amount of your RMD, you will divide the account balance on the prior December 31 by your life expectancy factor.
-The IRS has published life expectancy tables you can use for this purpose.3
+The IRS has published life expectancy tables you can use for this purpose.

 There are three different life expectancy tables.
 Use the one that applies to your situation: